MEF-BDA503/gpj-Rjunkies/index.md

 # R Junkies - The Progress Journal

+## Week 3  (Oct 26)

+We made major mistakes in wording and visualizations during class time.
+We've fixed them and also solved the UTF-8 Turkish Character problem.
+You can find the second analysis [here](files/analysis2.html).

 ## Week 3  (Oct 24)

 Now we call ourselves "R Junkies".
 We've started working on OSYM dataset.
 You can find the initial analysis [here](files/analysis1.html).